enso-org/enso-archive/doc/syntax/specification/syntax.md

 If the user does not explicitly specify the `this` argument by name when defining a method (e.g. they use the `Type.name` syntax), it is implicitly added to the start of the argument list.

-#### This vs. Self
-Though it varies greatly between programming languages, we have chosen `this` to be the name of the 'current type' rather than `self`.
-This is a purely aesthetic decision, and the final clincher was the ability to write `this` and `that`, as opposed to `self` and `that`.

 ### Calling Functions and UCS
 Calling a function or method is, in general, as simple as applying it to some